hustcer/nushell.github.io/.ebook-pub/commands/mkdir.md

 # mkdir

-**version**: 0.90.2
+**version**: 0.93.0

 ## **usage**:

-Make directories, creates intermediary directories as required.
+Create directories, with intermediary directories if required using uutils/coreutils mkdir.

 ## Signature